 It may seem like having more wealth would make a divorce easier.
 After all, many lower-income couples struggle to afford a divorce and have many financial challenges they must figure out during the proceedings.

-However, a high-asset divorce comes with its own challenges.
+However, a High-Net worth divorce comes with its own challenges.
 According to Insider, when wealthy couples divorce, they have some issues other couples may never have to deal with or may do things a little differently.

 Higher chance of settling